maryanneogakwu/6110_assignment_01/README.md

 3. The packages' performance strongly depends on barcode specificity and quality.
 Older linked-read technologies like 10x Genomics with high fragments-per-barcode, yield poorer results.
 4. Extremely rare microbes with a low abundance of approximately <0.001% remain largely unrecoverable, highlighting a fundamental limitation of current sequencing depths.

+### Ragout
+This is a reference assisted scoffolding tool introduced in the paper "Ragout—a reference-assisted assembly tool for bacterial genomes" by Kolmogorov et. al. in 2014.
+Ragout is an open-source bioinformatics tool designed to improve draft bacterial genome assemblies by ordering and orienting contigs using multiple complete reference genomes.
+Ragout is its use of multi-scale synteny blocks combined with iterative scaffolding and assembly graph refinement, allowing it to incorporate both large and small contigs while minimizing misassemblies.
+It uses multiple related bacterial genomes for assembly, rather than using just a single refernce genome, incorporating evolutionary relationships among references through a phylogenetic tree and uses a genome rearrangement framework to infer the correct ordering of contigs, even in the presence of structural variations such as inversions and translocations.
+According to the authors "Benchmarking on simulated and real bacterial datasets shows that Ragout consistently produces fewer misordered contigs, higher genome coverage, and fewer scaffolds compared to existing reference-assisted tools such as Mauve Contig Mover, OSLay, and RACA."

+#### Pros of Ragout
+1. The use of multiple refernce genomes reduces errors caused by reliance on a single refernce, ultimately improving robustness in the presence of genome arrangements.
+2. It provides an improved assembly quality, producing high coverage, fewer scaffolds, less misordered contigs, and near chromosome level assemblies.
+3. Ragout enables high-quality assemblies from short-read data without requiring expensive long read sequencing, making it a cost effective option.
+4. It handles structural variation efficiently, performing well when refernce and target genomes differ by inversions, translocations or indels.
+5. It incorporates evolutionary relationships to make accurate biologically informed contig orders.

+#### Cons of Ragout
+1. Performance of the program reduces when there are only few or distantly related refernce genomes available.
+This makes it more difficult to accurately assemble rarer bacterial genomes.
+2. This program is limited to bacterial genomes because it relies on Sibelia for synteny block construction, which works best for closely related microbial species.
+3. There is a risk of refernce bias, making novel genomic structures or strain-specific arrangements in the target genome misassembled.
+4. The use of the breakpoint graph and matching algoryms increase computational complexty campared to simpler scaffolding tools.
+5. It is less effective with highly divergent refernces, resulting in an accuracy decrease when refernces contain extensive rearrangements or break point reuse.

+## Planned workflow
+1. Data acquisition: obtaining raw reads as well as the reference genome.
+2. Raw read Quality Control: carried out with NanoPlot and FastQC, to assess read length and quality to ensure it is suitable for assembly.
+3. De novo Genome Assembly: generating a draft assembly of contigs using the Flye tool.
+4. Assembly Polishing: improving base-level accuracy and producingg a high-quality consensus genome.
+5. Reference-Assisted Scaffolding with Ragout: order and orient contigs using one or more closely related Salmonella reference genomes to Produce a more complete and biologically accurate genome assembly.
+6. Assembly Evaluation: confirmation of assembly quality, completedness and contiguity.
+7. Variant Calling: alignment to detect genetic differences between your isolate and the reference genome using Minimap2.
+8. Visualization: Visualize genome alignment and structural differences and interpret results to support biological conclusions using IGV for variants and Bandage for an assembly graph

 ## References
 1. BiologyInsights Team.
 (2025, July 25). *Genome Assembly: How It Works and Why It Matters - Biology Insights*.
 Biology Insights. https://biologyinsights.com/genome-assembly-how-it-works-and-why-it-matters/